Impacts of {$f(R, T)$} gravity on neutron stars study within the relativistic mean-field model framework in light of GW170817, Pulsars and NICER data: Equation of Stellar Structure in gravity

-Here $T = - \rho c^{2} + 3 P$ = trace of the energy-momentum tensor $T_{\mu \nu}$.
 The total mass of the compact star is given by $M = m(r_{sur})$ where $r_{sur}$ denotes the radial coordinate at the stellar surface where the pressure vanishes, i.e. $P(r = r_{sur}) = 0$.
-It is evident that when $h(T) = 0$ one recovers the traditional TOV equations in the pure GR case.
+It is evident that when $h(T) = 0$ one recovers the equation. (\ref{dmdr}) and eqn. (\ref{dpdr}), The traditional TOV equations in the pure GR case.

-\section{Neutron stars in $f(R, T)$ gravity}
+\section{Neutron stars in {$f(R, T)$} gravity}